puqeko/conflook/README.md

 enabled        bool       True
 ```

-Map-like objects are shown as a list of keys followed by their type followed by a preview of their contents.
+A content preview attempts to be close to the real text content in the configuration file.
+For example, a YAML `!!binary` entry will not be decoded.
+Control sequences (eg newlines) in strings will be escaped.

-Note that if no matching key is found then conflook will show
+Note that if no matching key is found in a keypath then conflook will show

 - The shortest key for which the given key is a prefix, or
 - The closest matching key as determined by difflib